web3goals/challenges-prototype/README.md

 ## 🪄 How it works

-1. Community leader creates a challenge, sets a prize pool pool and deadline.
+1. Community leader creates a challenge, sets a prize pool and deadline.
     - *For example, a community of developers can create a challenge #30DaysOfCode.*
 2. Community leader shares the link to the challenge with other community members.
 3. Members join the challenge.
     - *If this is a challenge #30DaysOfCode, then each participant must define their own twitter username.*
 4. Before the deadline, each participant must verify his result.
     - *For the challenge #30DaysOfCode verification will be done with oracle, which checks user tweets using Twitter API.*
-5. After the deadline, the community finishes the challenge.
+5. After the deadline, the community finalizes the challenge.
 Each participant with verified result will receive a part of the prize pool.

 ## 💡 Features for future versions